tothemoon-org/extension-blocks/spec.md

 Verification of transactions within the extension block shall enforce all currently deployed softforks, along with an extra BIP141-like ruleset.

-Transactions within the extended transaction vector MAY include a witness vector using BIP141 transaction serialization.
+Transactions within the extended transaction vector MUST include a witness vector using BIP141 transaction serialization.

 Verification shall be performed on extended transactions with `VERIFY_WITNESS` rules.

 Extended transactions MUST NOT have any access to the canonical UTXO set.
+If they attempt to access any canonical UTXOs, they should be treated no differently than if they were to access non-existent UTXOs.

 If an extension block fails any consensus check, the upgraded node MUST consider the entire block invalid.

-### BIP141 Rule Changes
+### BIP141 Rule Changes within the Extension Block

-- Aside from the resolution transaction, witness program outputs are only redeemable inside of an extension block.
-- Witness transactions may _only_ contain witness program inputs.
-- BIP141's nested P2SH feature is no longer available, and no longer a consensus rule.
+- BIP141's nested P2SH feature is no longer available within the extension block.
 - The concepts of `block weight` and `transaction weight` have been removed.
 - The concept of `sigops cost` remains present for future soft-forkable and upgradeable DoS limits.